afondiel/IBM-Data-Science-Professional-Certificate-Coursera/course7_data_analysis_w_python/course7-ds-ibm-notes.md

 - R-squared and MSE for In-Sample Evaluation
 - Prediction and Decision Making

-/!\ Question  :
- => How can you determine a fair value for a used car ?
+/!\ Question: How can you determine a fair value for a used car ?

 ## Model Development
 - A model can be thought of as a mathematical equation used to predict a value given one or more other values